 It is important that your doctor check your progress at regular visits to allow changes in your dose and to check for any unwanted effects.

 Do not stop taking this medicine without first checking with your doctor.
 Your doctor may want you to reduce gradually the amount you are taking before stopping completely.
 Stopping this medicine suddenly may cause fever, confusion, or severe muscle stiffness.

 People taking ropinirole have reported falling asleep without warning during activities of daily living, including driving, which sometimes resulted in accidents.
-This may happen as late as 1 year after taking the medicine.
+This may happen as late as one year after taking the medicine.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert, well-coordinated, or able to think or see well.

 Check with your doctor before using this medicine with alcohol or other medicines that affect the central nervous system (CNS).
-This medicine will add to the effects of alcohol and other CNS depressants (medicines that slow down the nervous system, possibly causing drowsiness).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
+Some examples of medicines that affect the CNS are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicines, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 These symptoms are more likely to occur when you begin taking this medicine, or when the dose is increased.
 Getting up slowly may help.
 If you should have this problem, check with your doctor.

 Hallucinations (seeing, hearing, or feeling things that are not there) may occur in some patients.
 This is more common with elderly patients.
 If you have hallucinations, check with your doctor.